 Guilty After Trial

-On the other hand, if your case proceeds to trial and the judge or jury believes that the government did prove the accusation beyond a reasonable doubt then you will be found guilty.
+On the other hand, if your case proceeds to trial and the judge or jury believes that the government did prove every part of the accusation beyond a reasonable doubt then you will be found guilty.
 If this occurs you will be required to pay court costs, and depending on the case, the Court will likely impose additional sanctions.
 Some of the more common punishments imposed by Virginia courts are discussed below.

 FINE: If you are convicted of an offense in Virginia, you may or may not be ordered to pay a fine.
-The maximum fine for misdemeanor offenses is $2,500.00, and the amount of the fine can be significantly more if you are convicted of a felony offense.
+The maximum fine for misdemeanor offenses is generally $2,500.00, and the amount of the fine can be significantly more if you are convicted of a felony offense.
 If a fine is imposed, you will be expected to pay this fine, along with court costs, immediately upon completion of your case.
 In Virginia, even if the judge suspends some, or all, of the fine, you are still required to pay court costs upon leaving the courtroom.
 Failure to make timely payment of the fine and court costs will result in the suspension of your privilege to drive in Virginia.

 SUSPENDED SENTENCE: If you are convicted of a criminal or traffic offense in Virginia, the Court may suspend some, or all, of the fine and /or jail sentence for a period of time, provided you comply with certain conditions placed upon you by the Court.
 If you satisfy all of the conditions placed upon you by the Court, you will never have to pay the suspended portion of the fine or serve the suspended portion of the jail sentence.
 However, if you fail to comply with any of the conditions placed upon you by the Court, it could result in some, or all, of the previously suspended fine and / or jail sentences being imposed.

 PROBATION: If you are convicted of a criminal offense in Virginia and have had a portion of your jail sentence suspended, you may be placed on probation with the Court for a period of time.
-If you are placed on probation, a probation officer will be assigned to supervise certain aspects of your life and report back to the Court.
+If you are placed on active probation, a probation officer will be assigned to supervise certain aspects of your life and report back to the Court.
 Probation officers monitor compliance with conditions placed upon you by the Court and have the authority to place additional conditions upon you.
 Some of the things a probation officer may require of a probationer and monitor for the Court include periodic drug testing, participation in various counseling and/or treatment programs (substance abuse, domestic violence, anger management, shoplifting, etc.), completion of community service work, payment of restitution, payment of court costs, attendance at school, obtaining and maintaining employment, compliance with all local, state and federal laws and general uniform good behavior.

 PRISON SENTENCE: If you are convicted of a felony offense in Virginia, you may be sentenced to serve a period of time in a state penitentiary / prison.
 The length of any particular prison sentence will vary depending on the specific felony offense and the specific facts and circumstances of the case – and in certain cases in Virginia the possible punishment includes a sentence of incarceration for life.
 If you are convicted of a felony offense and are sentenced to serve time in the penitentiary, you will be housed in the local / regional jail until you are transferred to the custody of the Department of Corrections.